 Valuation techniques and assumptions applied for purposes of measuring fair value a.
-Cash and other cash items, due from BSP and other banks, and other assets b.
-Loans and receivables, and unquoted debt securities classified as loans
+Cash and other cash items, due from BSP and other banks, and other assets Fair values approximate carrying amounts given the short-term maturities of these instruments.

-The methods and assumptions used by the Bank in estimating the fair value of the financial instruments are shown below:
+The methods and assumptions used by the Bank in estimating the fair value of the financial instruments are as follows: